It had been a long time since I’ve galloped. Literally.

 Most horses with human handling experience typically offer what I call a “teenager” mentality in response towards people.
 They offer a “Why should I?” attitude which to me is a defensive and resistant mind set.
 But what if instead we were able to influence our horse to start with a “What would you like?” mind set so that as we presented tasks, “jobs,” etc. the horse had an interest in participating, rather than being tolerant and “prodded” through what we asked of them.

-If you have a horse that from the moment you attempt to “catch” him (rather than having him come over in a respectful manner and present himself to YOU to be haltered,) shows resistance, such as running away, turning his hindquarters to you, hiding behind other horses/objects in the pasture, turns his head away from you as you attempt to halter, sticks his head straight up in the air if you try to halter, what do you think he will be like when you finally manage to lead him?
+If you have a horse that from the moment you attempt to “catch” him (rather than having him approach and present himself in a respectful manner to be haltered,) shows resistance, such as running away, turning his hindquarters to you, hiding behind other horses/objects in the pasture, turns his head away from you as you attempt to halter, sticks his head straight up in the air if you try to halter, what do you think he will be like when you finally manage to lead him?
 Basically you’ll feel that you are “towing” 1,000lbs of horse flesh.
-Have you ever had a horse that either “drags” on the lead rope, rushes past you out the gate, hovers/crowds your personal space, follows you “fine” as long as you don’t ask him to speed up/slow down his energy or stop when he doesn’t expect it, etc…
+Have you ever had a horse that either “drags” on the lead rope, rushes past you out the gate, hovers/crowds your personal space, follows you “fine” as long as you don’t ask him to speed up/slow down his energy or stop when he doesn’t expect it, etc.?

-So if you start with a horse that is resistant to being caught, resistant to being led/takes over when led, has no concept of following the pressure of the lead rope and respect towards your personal space, is this horse going to be the one who “stands quietly” while tied, groomed, tacked and mounted?
-No. And often people will tell me the horse has “bridling issues, saddling issues, problems when they attempt to mount, etc.” and in my mind – if any pain issues have been ruled out- the best defensive is a good offense.
+If you start with a horse that is resistant to being caught, resistant to being led/takes over when led, has no concept of following the pressure of the lead rope and respect towards your personal space, ask yourself, is this horse going to be the one who “stands quietly” while tied, groomed, tacked and mounted?
+No. And often people will tell me the horse has “bridling issues, saddling issues, problems when they attempt to mount, etc.” in my mind – if all possibilities of any pain issues have been ruled out- the horse's approach seems to be that the "best defensive is a good offense."

-If you still continue to ignore his pleas for help (yes, that really is what his actions are saying) and attempt to have a “relaxing trail ride,” or successful “schooling session” and you’re starting with a horse that is in “survival mode” because he is defensive about how uncomfortable you may (unintentionally) make him by what you might ask next, what sort of response do you think you will get if you keep asking more and more and more until one day the horse can no longer reasonably “handle” what you’re presenting?
+If you continue to ignore his pleas for help (yes, that really is what his actions are saying when he is fidgeting, looking around at everything except where he is going/what he is doing, crowding you, etc.) and attempt to have a “relaxing trail ride,” or successful “schooling session” and you’re starting with a horse that is in “survival mode.”
+He is defensive about how uncomfortable you may (unintentionally) make him by what you might ask next.
+How much quality will your ride have if you keep asking more and more and more until one day the horse can no longer reasonably “handle” what you’re presenting?

 There are only so many ways a horse can ask for help.
 Often “shut down” horses give the illusion that they are “fine” because they are physically dull and slow and classified as “stubborn.”
 Other horses that wear their emotions on their sleeve and leave no question as to when they are having a problem are categorized as “crazy” or “bad” because they don’t “comply” with someone’s training style that are unable/unwilling to attempt to learn how to work with the horse.